 Also don’t forget to find inspiration in the success of others, leading to you cultivating a growth mindset by understanding that success is attainable through dedication and continuous effort and not just for those lucky few born with it.

-If you scored yourself high, congratulations for embracing a growth mindset and holding the belief that abilities and intelligence can be developed over time which is a fundamental aspect of personal and professional development.
-I’m sure you’ve had your many moments of challenges but looked upon them as opportunities for growth.
+If you scored yourself high, congratulations on embracing a growth mindset and holding the belief that abilities and intelligence can be developed over time, which is a fundamental aspect of personal and professional development.
+I’m sure you’ve had many moments of challenges but looked upon them as opportunities for growth.

 Consider what steps you are willing to take to elevate yourself to the next level of fostering a growth mindset.
 Whatever path you choose, may it be one filled with strength, happiness, and great success.